guybedo/minos/README.md

 The Experiment is then created with all the information necessary and the training and validation data.
 Training and validation data are provided as batch iterators that generate (X,y) tuples.
 You can use SimpleBatchIterator to create a batch iterator from (X, y) arrays.
-The iterators need to be able to loop over the data when they reach the need, so you need to set the parameter autoloop=True.
+The iterators need to be able to loop over the data when they reach the end, so you need to set the parameter autoloop=True.

 ```
 from minos.train.utils import SimpleBatchIterator